Eremchuk/rsschool-cv/cv.md

 # Skills
 ## Small experienсe on JS, HTML, CSS.
 Worked for 6 months as a functional tester at Yandex
 # Education
 ## 2011-2015 Ural Federal University.
 Metallurgy of heavy non-ferrous metals.
+Some free courses of programming/
 # Languages
 ## * Russian - native.
 ## * English - A2 ELEMENTARY.